 Reproduction is one of the fundamental features of life on earth.
 Reproduction means ‘to produce’.
 Plant reproduction is a biological process by which plants produce new individuals or offspring.
 Reproduction enables the continuity of plant species, generation after generation.

 Modes of Reproduction

-Modes of reproduction in crop plants mainly devided into two categories:
+Modes of reproduction in crop plants mainly divided into two categories:

 1. Asexual reproduction.

 2. Sexual reproduction.

 Asexual reproduction has been discussed in detail in the article- ‘Reproductive Biology in Crop Plants: Part One’.
 In this article, sexual reproduction and its significance will be discussed.

 Sexual reproduction is a type of reproduction process that involves fertilization, i.e., the fusion of male and female gametes to form a zygote which develops into an embryo.